-- the names of team members; - cave system to be entered, and where appropriate, route to be followed; - location where transport is parked (if not obvious), and if possible vehicle identification; - time of departure, expected time underground, expected time of return, and "callout" time.
+- the names of team members; - cave system to be entered, and where appropriate, route to be followed; - location where transport is parked (if not obvious), and if possible vehicle identification;

-For day-trips, the most appropriate procedure for setting up a callout and reporting back may be by telephone.
+• time of departure, expected time underground, expected time of return, and "callout" time.
+For day-trips, the most appropriate procedure for setting up a callout and reporting back may be by telephone, or by text or equivalent; make sure the message has been received and understood.
 For weekend or longer trips, the normal procedure is by entering callouts in the club logbook.
-If all those present are going caving simultaneously, even on different trips, the callouts should be backed up by telephone to someone remaining on the surface.
+If all those present are going caving simultaneously, even on different trips, the callouts should be backed up by telephone, etc., to someone remaining on the surface.